-GM to slash jobs and production, cancel some car models: sources
+GM to slash jobs and production, cancel some car models

 Rivals Ford Motor Co and Fiat Chrysler Automobiles NV have both curtailed U.S. car production.
 Ford said in April it planned to stop building nearly all cars in North America.

+Impala, which is built at Oshawa and Hamtramck, was down 13 percent.

+Buick LaCrosse and Cadillac CT6, which are built at Hamtramck, were down 14 percent and 11 percent, respectively.

-Reporting by David Shepardson, Paul Lienert; Additional reporting by Nick Carey; Writing by Nick Zieminski; Editing by Susan Thomas and Jeffrey Benkoe
+Reporting by David Shepardson and Nick Carey; Additional reporting by Paul Lienert; Writing by Nick Zieminski; Editing by Susan Thomas and Jeffrey Benkoe